nicklockwood/FXForms/README.md

 There are two levels of customisation possible for cells.
 The simplest option is to subclass one of the existing `FXFormCell` classes, which all inherit from `FXFormBaseCell`.
 These cell classes contain a lot of logic for handling the various different field types, but expose the views and controls used, for easy customisation.

-If you already have a base cell class and don't want to base your cells on `FXFormBaseCell`, you can create an FXForms-compatible cell from scratch by subclass `UITableViewCell` and adopting the `FXFormFieldCell` protocol.
+If you already have a base cell class and don't want to base your cells on `FXFormBaseCell`, you can create an FXForms-compatible cell from scratch by subclassing `UITableViewCell` and adopting the `FXFormFieldCell` protocol.

 Your custom cell must have a property called field, of type `FXFormField`. `FXFormField` is a wrapper class used to encapsulate the properties of a field, and also provides a way to set and get the associated form value (via the field.value virtual property).
 You cannot instantiate `FXFormField` wrappers directly, however the can be accessed and enumerated via methods on the `FXFormController`. `FXFormField` also provides the `-performActionWithResponder:sender:` that you can use to replicate the cascading action selector behavior of the default cells.